djndl1/Commentarii/Digital Image Process Gonzales/Digital Image Process Gonzales.md

 ## 3.6 Sharpening Spatial Filters

-\indThe principal objective of sharpening is to highlight transitions in  intensity, which employs spatial differentiation.
+$\quad\quad$The principal objective of sharpening is to highlight transitions in  intensity, which employs spatial differentiation.

 ###### Foundation